 In residential design, home offices are becoming a must, with many clients wanting office space that can be accessed without entering the main residence.
 In office buildings, many companies are focusing on reducing occupancy and large, open areas for meetings.
 Hotels and Restaurants are doing whatever they can to take advantage of the outdoors with many such establishments adding outdoor dining and gathering space.

 The approach people take inevitably varies across cultures, as David T’Kint, the Dubai-based partner of global design firm HBA, points out.
 “Here in the Middle East, residential design often incorporates two separate sections of a house: a private space for close family, and a public space for entertaining, with separate points of access to each.
 I believe we might start seeing more of this further afield, as people look for greater control of hygiene.”

 “When you look at the public spaces in hospitality, one of the first things to come to mind is the lobby,” he says.
 “Traditionally, the hotel lobby is a grand space, empty except for a reception desk on one side and concierge on the other.
 Over time, it’s evolved to be a social gathering space.
 Now, it may become more of a transitional space, with someone there to meet you instead of a reception desk and the technology to check in online.”

 Into the Future

 At the moment a lot of design is based on temporary solutions to the current crises.
 This includes partitions and social distancing in existing spaces.
-There is also a shift in more permanent mechanical design, especially ventilation systems that can effectively bring air in and sanitize circulating air inside the space. (see this link for our article about IAQ and HVAC design)
+There is also a shift in more permanent mechanical design, especially ventilation systems that can effectively bring air in and sanitize circulating air inside the space.

 Each business model will have to adapt in it’s own way.
 But we are hopeful that moving forward, companies will recognize the opportunity to design spaces with long lasting solutions that prioritize health and well-being.